manthannn/django_todo_list/README.md

 # django_todo_list
-to do list using django (login and registration).
+to do list using django with login and registration.